lumifyio/lumify/_posts/2014-01-21-what-is-lumify.markdown

 ## Who would use Lumify?

 Lumify was built to be a general purpose data analysis platform, so it can be used in a lot of situations.
 However, it really shines in investigative-type workflows, where you may not know exactly what you're looking for and need to explore the data and analyze relationships to gain insight into your problem.
-Lumify is perfectly suited for
+Lumify is perfectly suited for:

 * Intelligence Analysts
 * Detectives